griffinbank/rules_clojure/README.md

     aot = ["foo.core"])
 ```

+It is likely you're using Bazel because you have large projects with long compile and or test steps.
+In general, rules_clojure attempts to AOT as much as possible by default.

-`clojure_library` produces a Jar. `srcs` is list of file targets.
+`clojure_library` produces a jar.
+`srcs` are present on the classpath while AOTing, but the `.clj` is not added to the jar (class files resulting from the AOT will be added to the jar).
 `deps` may be `clojure_library` or any bazel JavaInfo target (`java_library`, etc). `aot` is a list of namespaces to compile.
-`srcs` are present on the classpath while AOTing, but the `.clj` is not added to the jar. `resources` are unconditionally added to the jar. `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
-To avoid Clojure projects being forced into the maven directory layout, use `resource_strip_prefix`, which is present in both the built-in `java_library`, and `clojure_library`.
+`resources` are unconditionally added to the jar. `rules_java` expects all code to follow the maven directory layout, and does not support building jars from source files in other locations.
+To avoid Clojure projects being forced into the maven directory layout, use `resource_strip_prefix`, which behaves the same as in `java_library`.

 Because of clojure's general lack of concern about the difference between runtime and compile-time (e.g. AOT), all clojure rules accept `deps` only.
 Output jars will specify `deps` for both compile time and runtime dependencies (because a downstream library might depend on the library, and whether it's a `dep` or `runtime_dep` depends on whether the downstream library is AOTing or not.